 The Beta phase, where we moved our lead council to Cumbria, allowed us to scale and help more councils.
 We're still growing today.

-Currently we're working on Microsites functionality for all of our councils.
-They will soon be able to spin up small sites with a few clicks, covering all sorts of needs from council run theatres to recycling campaigns.
-They'll be able to brand them how they like too.
+We’ve recently launched new Microsites functionality.
+They can now spin up small sites with a few clicks, covering all sorts of needs from council-run theatres to recycling campaigns.
+They can brand them how they like too.

 We've done so much, and there's a lot we still want to do for our councils and their citizens.
 Colleagues from councils tell us working on LocalGov Drupal is among the best things they've ever done.